Tours and programs

 Built in 1711 to protect the colony from a possible British invasion, Fort Chambly is based on the principles of Vauban, King Louis XIV’s engineer.

-Discover this fortification in the company of a costumed heritage interpreter.
+Discover this fortification in the company of a guide in period costume.
 Visits begin in the middle of the courtyard.

 Duration: 75 minutes